yagpdb-cc/yagpdb-cc/website/docs/info/overview.md

 ---
-sidebar_position: 1
 title: Overview
 ---

 These commands are all standalone (you can pick and choose which commands to add).
-Most of these commands are for adding information commands which are not currently avaliable to YAGPDB (channel info, avatar, server info, etc.)
+Most of these commands are informational commands which are not currently available to YAGPDB (channel info, avatar, server info, etc.)

-As usual, there is a leading comment showing the trigger and description of the CC.
+As usual, there are instructions describing where to put the script and which trigger to use on the pages corresponding to the individual commands.